libktx/ktx/README.md

 All functionalities are documented with Kotlin _KDocs_.
 You can access the source documentation by:

 - Viewing the generated Dokka files hosted on the [project website](https://libktx.github.io/docs/).
-- Using the `doc` folder with Dokka files from [release archives](https://github.com/libktx/ktx/releases).
+- Extracting the `doc` folders with Dokka files from [release archives](https://github.com/libktx/ktx/releases).
 - Reading the sources directly.

 ### Links